 If You Find Yourself Doing These 15 Things, You’re Probably An Anxious Introvert

-If you’re an introvert, you might not necessarily experience be socially awkward or have mental health issues.
+If you’re an introvert, you might not necessarily experience being socially awkward or having mental health issues.
 However, many people who tend to be more inward-focused also experience social and generalized anxiety, and would therefore be known as anxious introverts.
 Is this you?
 See how many of the following traits you identify with.

 If you’re an anxious introvert, you might find that your thoughts tend to go to the worst-case scenarios.
 You worry a lot about the future and this can cause you to work yourself up sometimes, or feel down or negative.